chaotic1988/docs/xtrade5/developer _guide.md

 ## 1 Overview

 ### 1.1 Redis Stream
-XTrade5 uses Redis Stream as communication middleware.
-Clients and *Hubs*
+XTrade5 uses Redis Stream as communication middleware. *Clients* and *Hubs* exchanges information through multiple Redis streams which carry different types of information like order requests and order responses.
+See Chapter 2 for details.

 ### 1.2 Security ID